WaterGazes/Simple-Calculator/README.md

 Requirements:
 ```
-PyQT5 Version 5.15.6 (Note: This version is not required to run the application but it is the only version I have tested it on.
-Use earlier or later versions with caution.)
+PyQT5 Version 5.15.6 (Note: This version is not required but it is the only version I have my application on.
+Use earlier or later versions at your own discretion.)
 ```

 You can install PyQT5 by running the following code in to windows command prompt: `pip install PyQT5`